m-wiesner/nnet_pytorch/README.md

   Currently, a when creating minibatches we expect targets to exist.
 For unlabeled data or data we want to decode, we supply dummy targets consisting of -1 for all outputs.
   This is obviously a little wasteful, but on academic datasets, which are fairly small, this doesn't cause any problems.

+**Create base class for models, objectives and optimizers with add_state_dict()** We need to define how to average state dicts from different models and objectives.
+For now this is handled in the script combine_models.py

 Example Recipes
 -------------------------------------------------------------------------------